-Our teenagers inhabit a world where spiritual beliefs are fluid and worldviews often get mixed and mashed together like a smoothie in a blender.
-Teenagers (and adults) increasingly like their spirituality customized to their personal taste…sort of like a “God-made-in-your-own-image” smorgasbord.
+Our teenagers inhabit a world in which spiritual beliefs are fluid and worldviews often get mixed and mashed together like a smoothie in a blender.
+Teenagers (and adults) increasingly like their spirituality customized to their personal taste—like a God-made-in-your-own-image smorgasbord.

 Navigating the Shifting Terrain

 In the presence of God and of Christ Jesus, who will judge the living and the dead, and in view of His appearing and His Kingdom, I give you this charge: Preach the word; be prepared in season and out of season; correct, rebuke, and encourage—with great patience and careful instruction.
 2 Timothy 4:1-2

 With this verse as your benchmark, use the questions at the end of this article to take inventory of how prepared your teens are to engage their peers who have different worldviews.
 Then hatch a plan for the summer that moves your ministry forward.

 The first step is to make sure your students fully grasp the core message of the Gospel.
 Jesus said:

 ‘I am THE way and THE truth and THE life.
 No one comes to the Father except through me.’
 John 14:6

 It’s critical to help your students develop both the loving concern and the gritty determination needed to unashamedly stand in that truth as they seek to help their unreached friends bump into Jesus.

 How can you prepare them for these kinds of challenging conversations?

 Ask – Admire – Admit